jmvanel/semantic_forms/doc/en/administration.md

 By running this, you also index with Lucene.
 The URL's can be file:// URL's.

     java -cp $JARS deductions.runtime.jena.RDFLoaderApp url1 url2 ...

+   * downloads and stores URI content, in a graph named by its URI minus the # part,
+   *  stores the timestamp from HTTP HEAD request;
+   * loads also the direct owl:imports , but not recursively

 **CAUTION:**
 Do not load data in a named graph (argument --graph below) whose name is a relative URI, like "blabla", or "a/b/c" .
 Use an absolute URI like urn:data/myorganization or an HTTP URL (see URI spec. https://tools.ietf.org/html/rfc3986 ).